 A search for guidelines should include multiple sources.
-At minimum, a full search for guidelines will include MEDLINE, the ECRI Guidelines Trust and the Guidelines International Network database.
+At minimum, a full search for guidelines will include MEDLINE, the ECRI Guidelines Trust^{} and the Guidelines International Network database.
 Web sites of relevant US clinical specialty societies should also be searched.
 Professional societies in Canada, Europe, Australia, and Japan as well as global societies are often checked for guidelines, but this is not essential if widely endorsed American or international guidelines are available.
-If the topic is related to nursing, the Registered Nurses' Association of Ontario should be searched.
+If the topic is related to nursing, the Joanna Briggs Institute database (Best Practice Information Sheets and Recommended Practices) and the Registered Nurses' Association of Ontario should be searched.
 Searches for guidelines may be incorporated into the main searches of bibliographic databases such as MEDLINE, Embase and CINAHL when appropriate.